-By: Soumendra Mohanty, EVP and Global Head for Cognitive & Analytics
+By: Soumendra Mohanty, EVP and Global Head - Data and Analytics, AI & Cognitive, IoT, Automation

 It’s hard to not notice that in almost everything (starting from our mundane day to day activities to esoteric thinking), we have developed a habit to bring up AI, one way or other.
 Almost everyone in the industry believes it to be a revolution, yet there are divided opinions about when we will get to “All Things AI”, and what that will ultimately mean for us.
 Some believe it will be our greatest invention and others are apprehensive that it may lead to our doom.